ColeKatz1/TennisPredictionModel/README.md

 Next, there is the Markov_Chain_Simulation.py file which then simulates the matches n number of times.
 This program produces the probability that each player will win the match.
 It also produces the probability of each player winning a single game within the match in addition to the total estimated number of games played in the match.

+Finally, I've just added the Machine_Learning_Prediction.py file which takes the dataset I have been creating using ongoing tennis tournaments to predict the winner using machine learning.
+Currently, it is using a decision tree; however, this is likely to change.
+Additionally, although there are only 91 possible matches for it to be trained and tested on, it has acheived an accuracy of approximately 70% only using the elo's of each player in general and on the given surface.
+As more games are played and simulated, the gameSim variable will also be added to the model for prediction.

 Results:

 The model is currently being used to simulate the Monte Carlo Masters tournament and through the first three rounds has an accuracy of 71%.